You could save up to 25% on transaction costs².

-The income statement, also known as a profit and loss statement, shows a business’s financial performance during a specific accounting period.
+The income statement, also known as a profit and loss statement, shows how well a company has done during a specific financial accounting period.
 It reports net income by detailing a business’s revenues, gains, expenses, and losses.
 Put simply, an income statement follows this equation:

 The income statement should be used in tandem with the balance sheet and cash flow statement.
 With insights from all three of these financial reports, you can make informed decisions about how best to grow your business.